HaaikeV/demo_ansible_create_ee/README.md

 # Welcome to my EE demo

 > This demo was presented at Summit Connect in Utrecht, and aims to simiplify and explain the creation of Execution Environments.
+> A Youtube Video where I execute the below steps are available here: <https://youtu.be/wecgEP3t5D0>

 ## Creating your EE